Different Types of Forests in India

 Conclusions

-These days, due to rapid globalization, Indian forests are under constant threat.
-The government has announced a list of protected forests distributed across the country looked after by forest inspectors to evade this danger.
+Due to rapid globalization, Indian forests are constantly threatened.
+To evade this danger, the government has announced a list of protected forests distributed across the country and looked after by forest inspectors.

-The forest department of India strictly maintains these forests.
+The Forest Department of India strictly maintains these forests.
 Outsiders are not allowed in without a special permit.
-The government and some private organisations jointly look after some forests.
-These are termed as unclassed forests of India.
-Local communities whose livelihood is based on these forests also actively protect the forests.
+The government and some private organisations jointly look after some forests, which are termed unclassed forests of India.
+Local communities whose livelihood is based on these forests also actively protect them.

 Articles:-